Roulette Guide for Novices

 Understanding the game of roulette involves dividing it into four distinct phases.
 The game begins with players placing their bets and progresses as the croupier spins the wheel.
 Payouts are made to winning players after the outcome is announced.
 Both winners and non-winners can continue to test their luck in subsequent games.

-Step 1: Placing Your Bet
+Step 1: Making Your Wager

 Announced Bets